Grallariidae: Ant-pittas

 - Spot-throated Woodcreeper, Certhiasomus stictolaemus

-- Long-tailed Woodcreeper, Deconychura longicauda
+- Northern Long-tailed Woodcreeper, Deconychura longicauda

 - Tyrannine Woodcreeper, Dendrocincla tyrannina